Why JCWS Is Different

 Rather than adding a pinch of salt to a gallon and shaking it up, hoping you get great distribution and that you're not off by a gram, the JCWS metering system gives you exactly what you ask for.

-Because we're also using the larger distribution pumps to move water past the metering pumps, we have extraordinary control over how much water flows through the pipes and gets dosed.
+Because we're also using the larger distribution pumps to move water past the metering pumps at specific and defined flow rates according to programmed logic, we have extraordinary control over how much water flows through the pipes and gets dosed.

 Compared to a dissolving cartridge of minerals that may have channeling, uneven flow rates, or even run out without you knowing, this level of precision and control is on the level of NASA-level telemetry vs a 1998 Honda Accord.